HamidulloRahmonberdiyev/fastfood/README.md

 ## About project

 This project prepared for portfolio.
-Founder of the project is Hamidullo Rahmonberdiyev.
+This fastfood site for online order.

 ## Installiation of the project